cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 ---

 This data source uses data reported by [SafeGraph](https://www.safegraph.com/) using anonymized location data from mobile phones.
-We provide multiple signals based on different datasets provided to eligible researchers who obtain an API key by SafeGraph.
+Safegraph provides several different datasets to eligible researchers.
+We surface signals from two such datasets.

 # SafeGraph Social Distancing Metrics